Kimberley Ski Resort is a ski area located in the province of British Columbia in Canada. The resort is in the town of Kimberly, BC.

-Kimberley is not a part of any nationwide lift pass system.
+Kimberley is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Kimberley Ski Resort.
+Unfortunately, none of those passes work with Kimberley Ski Resort.
+To purchase season passes, you'll need to visit Kimberley's website.

-Kimberley's slopes see on average 160 inches (63 cm) of snowfall a year.
-That is almost 13 feet a year!
+Kimberley's slopes see on average 160 inches (4.9 meters) of snowfall a year.
+That is almost 13 feet every year!

 Kimberley Ski Resort Elevation